 Most small common warts will respond to a single treatment.
 However, certain types and very deep ones can be very difficult to remove and may take more than one treatment.

 Question: How permanent is the cure?

-For most lesions or skin tags, cryotherapy is a permanent removal.
+For most lesions or skin tags, cryotherapy is permanent removal.
 Some lesions are harder to remove than others.
 In more delicate places a shorter freeze time with repeat procedures may be required to get a final result with the least damage to the surrounding skin.
-In other instances a deep lesion may take several aggressive treatments to get final results.
+In other instances, a deep lesion may take several aggressive treatments to get final results.

 Question: Are there any side effects?